-- The Fed put is a belief by financial market participants that the Federal Reserve will step in to boost the markets if the price of the markets falls to a certain level.
+The Fed put is a belief by financial market participants that the Federal Reserve will step in to buoy markets if the price of markets falls to a certain level.

 Understanding the Fed Put

-- Setting accommodative monetary policies during a business cycle downturn to encourage consumer demand; and
+Setting accommodative monetary policies during a business cycle downturn to encourage consumer demand by increasing money supply; and

-- Setting restrictive monetary policies in a late business cycle to moderate inflation.
+Setting restrictive monetary policies in a late business cycle to moderate inflation by restricting money supply.

-Although the Federal Reserve lacks a legislative mandate to support financial asset prices, it is accepted wisdom by the market participants that the Fed would step in should there be strong financial market distress.
-Such action is termed the “Fed put,” in which market participants believe that the Federal Reserve will step in to buoy asset prices, specifically U.S. stocks, if they fall too fast.
+Although the Federal Reserve does not have a Congressional mandate to support financial asset prices, it has become widely accepted by financial market participants that the Federal Reserve would step in should there be strong financial market distress.
+This is what is termed the “Fed Put,” in which market participants believe that the Federal Reserve will step in to buoy asset prices, specifically U.S. stocks, if they fall too fast.

-There are several occasions in the past when the Federal Reserve intervened in the wake of significant financial market distress.
-With that said, it should be noted that the Fed put is not a confirmed notion by the Federal Reserve themselves, but rather, a belief by financial market participants.
+History has shown that the Federal Reserve has intervened in the wake of significant financial market distress.
+With that said, it is important to note that the Fed put is not a confirmed notion by the Federal Reserve themselves but rather a belief by financial market participants.
 As a result, there are no specific conditions that must be met to trigger a Fed put.

 Below are some examples of Fed puts throughout history:

-- In the Black Monday Crash of 1987 where the Dow Jones Industrial Average fell by 508 points (22.6%) due to hostilities in the Persian Gulf, fear of higher interest rates, and the introduction of electronic/program trading.
-The next day, the Fed intervened by affirming its readiness to serve as a source of liquidity to support the financial and economic system.
+In the Black Monday crash of autumn 1987, when the Dow Jones fell by 508 points (22.6%) due to hostilities in the Persian Gulf, fear of higher interest rates, and the introduction of electronic/program trading.
+The next day, the Federal Research intervened by affirming its readiness to serve as a source of liquidity to support the economic and financial system.

-- In late 2015 and into early 2016, the value of stock prices globally sold off due to slowing growth in the Gross Domestic Product (GDP) of China, falling oil prices, the Greek debt default in 2015, a Brexit vote announcement, and implications of the effects of the end of quantitative easing in the United States in October 2014.
+In late 2015 and into early 2016, the value of stock prices globally sold off due to slowing growth in the GDP of China, falling oil prices, the Greek debt default in 2015, a Brexit vote announcement, and implications of the effects of the end of quantitative easing in the United States in October 2014.
 In Q1 2016, the Federal Reserve directly invoked monetary tools to help prop the markets.

-- In 2018, the Federal Reserve was raising interest rates and commencing quantitative tightening.
-The Fed’s actions were poorly received by the markets and even drew criticism from then-president Donald Trump.
+In 2018, the Federal Reserve was raising interest rates and commencing quantitative tightening.
+The move was poorly received by the markets and even drew criticism from then-president Donald Trump.
 In 2018, the S&P 500 ended down 6.24%.
-As the markets continued to wane in mid-2019, Fed Chairman Jerome Powell provided large-scale repurchase agreements to U.S. investment banks to boost falling asset prices.
+As the markets continued to wane in mid-2019, Powell provided large-scale repurchase agreements to U.S. investment banks to boost falling asset prices.

-The markets’ belief in the notion of the existence of a Fed put creates a moral hazard.
+The market’s belief in the notion of the existence of a Fed Put creates a moral hazard.
 That means that an investor may freely take on risk but not bear the consequence of any fallout from that risk, as it is borne by another party.
 That’s the expectation that the Federal Reserve would bail out any significant decline in asset prices.

 Experts have argued that this belief has spurred a high level of speculation in financial markets, resulting in the 1998-2000 Internet bubble and the run-up in asset prices before the 2008 Global Financial crisis.
 A common term used in the financial markets is “don’t fight the Fed,” which implies not to sell or short assets as the Fed would come to the rescue.
-It has fueled the proliferation of dip buyers whenever financial markets face a significant drawdown in prices.
+It has fueled the proliferation of dip buyers whenever financial markets face a significant fall in prices.

 Will There Be a Fed Put in 2022?

 So far in 2022, equity markets have suffered.
-Partly due to geopolitical tensions stemming from Russia and Ukraine and partly due to worries about a recession, this fall in equity prices has spurred speculation that there will be a Fed put in the near term to boost markets if the market correction ensues.
-For example, in a survey conducted by Bank of America, respondents believe there will be a Fed put if the S&P 500 continues its descent to reach 3,700.
+Partly due to geopolitical tensions stemming from Russia and Ukraine and partly due to worries about a recession, this fall in equity prices has spurred speculation that there will be a Fed put in the near term to bail out markets.
+For example, in a survey conducted by Bank of America, respondents believed there would be a Fed put if the S&P 500 continues its descent to reach 3,700.